We’re excited to announce that Dr. Al-Kaabi, Cornea Specialist and Surgeon, has joined iCare!

 Known as medically necessary implants

-Sensar Spheric Monofocal Intraocular Lens
+Spheric Monofocal Intraocular Lens (Standard Lens)

 This lens corrects vision at a single focus, typically distance.
 When used with ultrasound biometry measurements, there is NO cost to the patient.
 Glasses will likely be needed after surgery.
 This lens does not correct for astigmatism.